Atmospheric characterization of HIP 67522 b with VLT/CRIRES+. VLT/CRIRES+ suggests a heavier planet and hints at deuterium fractionation: Cross-correlation maps and Bayesian exploration

 With these isothermal models we confirmed the detection of H$_2$O and CO and were able to put constraints on the maximum MMR of other species as detailed in Table \ref{tab:molecules}.
 We also confirmed a wind speed of $-2.9 \pm 0.2$~km.s$^{-1}$, consistent with our correlation maps.

-With our isothermal retrieval, only considering water and CO we obtain a C/O ratio of 0.83 $\pm$ 0.09, which is about 1.5 times solar.
+With our isothermal retrieval, only considering water and CO we obtain a C/O ratio of $0.87^{+0.05}_{-0.09}$ , which is about 1.5 times solar.
 Note that we are limited to C/O ratio inferior or equal to 1 as we only retrieve water and CO, and that might bias our retrieved ratio towards lower values \citep[see discussion in][]{Hood2024}.
-We further derive a metallicity [C+O/H] of -$0.8 \pm 0.4$, excluding a solar-like metallicity at 2$\sigma$.
-Both these results are inconsistent with \citet{Thao2024}, and we discuss it further in Section \ref{sec:discussions-conclusions}.
+We further derive a metallicity [C+O/H] of $+0.6^{+0.4}_{-0.4}$.
+The C/O ratio is inconsistent with \citet{Thao2024}, and we discuss it further in Section \ref{sec:discussions-conclusions}.

 We included the possibility for an opaque cloud deck, and we obtain the usual result that clouds are degenerated with metallicity (without affecting the C/O ratio): a higher metallicity leads to an absorption that can occur above the cloud deck, provided the clouds are deeper than 0.1 mbar.
 As discussed in Sect. \ref{sec:discussions-conclusions}, we are not able to resolve this degeneracy, and would need additional observations at different wavelength ranges.